oceakun/CoWrite/README.md

 ## Features

 - **Private Rooms**: Participants can join through a link, similar to Google Docs, where access can be requested via email.
-- **Workspaces Handling Multiple Files**: Each user has a store of files they can work on.
+- **Workspaces Handling Multiple Files**: Each user has access to a personal store wherefrom, storage and retrieval of files will be possible.
 - **Highly Minimalistic and Modern UI**: The user interface is designed to be simple and modern for an optimal user experience.

 ## Architectural diagram